Skip to main content

 Open

 In a letter from October 2022, IRS disagreed with this recommendation, stating that its current processes are sufficient.
 GAO maintains that IRS's procedures should be refined.
-In April 2024, we requested additional feedback from IRS.
+In September 2024, IRS said it had not changed its position.
 GAO will continue to monitor IRS for additional action.
 By implementing this recommendation, IRS will have greater assurance that its audits meet its quality standards.

 Internal Revenue Service The Commissioner of Internal Revenue should have SB/SE and LB&I subject a sample of their micro-captive insurance audits to a formal quality review process.
 Based on the findings of this review, SB/SE and LB&I should take corrective action to remedy any deficiencies.
 (Recommendation 3)